Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

-David has given a concert in celebration of the 150th anniversary of Deauville (Normandy) at the Theater of the Casino Lucien Barrière of Deauville.
+David has given a concert to celebrate the 150th anniversary of Deauville (Normandy) at the Theater of the Casino Lucien Barrière of Deauville.
 For the 100th anniversary of the French Institute of London, David Serero gave a concert in London.
-Concert for the European Medical day in Paris.
+Show for the European Medical Day in Paris.
 Concert at the Theatre des Varietes in Paris.
-Russian Tour with popular Russian singers Zarina Maliti and Felix Tsarikati in Moscow, St Petersburg, and Vladikavkaz.
+Russian Tour with famous singers Zarina Maliti and Felix Tsarikati in Moscow, St Petersburg, and Vladikavkaz.
 Opening season at the Opera du Ranelagh (for which David Serero is the Artistic Director).
 World Concert Tour with the world-renowned Master pianist Cyprien Katsaris at the Opera du Ranelagh.
-Concerts in Israel at the Felicja Blumental Music Center in Tel-Aviv.
-Concert at the Hadassah Hospital in Jerusalem for Israelis and Palestinian children.
-Pre-Opening concert of the Cannes Film festival in Cannes (April 20th, 2011).
+Concerts in Israel at the Felicja Blumental Music Center in Tel Aviv.
+Show at the Hadassah Hospital in Jerusalem for Israelis and Palestinian children.
+Pre-Opening concert of the Cannes Film Festival in Cannes (April 20th, 2011).
 Concert Salle Molière of Lyon (May 16th, 2011).
-Concert in Paris and in Nice in benefit to the Hospitals Hadassah.
+Show in Paris and Nice in benefit to the Hospitals Hadassah.
 David Serero performed a concert with two of the most famous singers in Russia: Joseph Kobzon and Zarina Maliti at the Tchaikovsky Hall in Moscow.

 David performed the part of Valiente from ANDALOUSIE in Lyon with the CALA company.